 BIOL 103 (3) Introduction to Molecular and Cell Biology

-- Examines the fundamentals of biology at the molecular and cellular levels.
+This course examines the fundamentals of biology at the molecular and cellular levels.
+Three hours of lecture and three hours of laboratory work per week.

 BIOL 104 (3) Introduction to Organismal and Evolutionary Biology